 Notice of non-compliance

 The RTA may issue a Notice of non-compliance where there is no history of non-compliance, where it is an isolated instance, or there are other mitigating circumstances.
 The notice reminds the party of their legislative requirements under the Act and the outcome for any future breaches of the same section of the Act may result in further enforcement actions.
 More information is available on Notice on non-compliance.

 Penalty Infringement Notices (PIN)

 A PIN is a monetary fine that the RTA may issue to an individual or an organisation for committing an offence against the Act.
-A PIN may be issued for more serious offences that are not suitable for prosecution.
+A PIN may be issued for more serious offences that are not suitable for prosecution and where there is deliberate and repeated non-compliant behaviour.
 More information is available on Penalty Infringement Notices.